gabhijit/gabhijit-github-io-blog/content/2018/linux-vrf-mpls.md

 ## Next steps

 While the script is fairly well organized, this is still very hard-coded for the above setup and totally inflexible.
 A better idea would be to make a small tool which can read topology and create setups easily.
 For example, something like a dot file reader that generates a yaml and a python script that generates topology using this YAML file.

+Also, this is a very static setup.
+Next step would be to run a routing daemon like [bird]() and try similar setup.